 Don’t want to submit online?

-Fill out the form, print the page, and mail to admissions.
+Download the FERPA Release, print the form and fill it out, and mail to admissions.

 Office of Admissions